What is Public Trust?

-Public trust on the internet is crucial to the acceptance and adoption of new technologies and in engaging in online transactions.
+Public Trust on the internet is crucial to the acceptance and adoption of new technologies and in engaging in online transactions, similar to Digital Trust.
 According to Pew Research trust is a social, economic and political binding agent.
 However, only 48% of respondents believe that trust for the internet will increase in the next decade.

 As it relates to Public Key Infrastructure, or PKI, publicly issued digital certificates are used on publicly facing websites.
 The public can review the digital certificate in a web browser to determine if the website is authentic and the website owner is legitimate.
 Many websites that collect personal information are trusted by the public to secure their data.
 In addition, public certificates are audited and logged in Certificate Transparency Logs (CT logs) to upkeep public trust.